Hosea Chapter 11

 : he shall roar like a lion: when he shall roar, then the sons shall tremble from the west.

-11:11 They shall tremble as a bird from Egypt, and as a dove out of the land of Assyria: and I will make them live in their houses, says YAHWEH יְהֹוָה
+, and like a dove out of the land of Assyria: and I will make them live in their houses, says YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here